willshowell/magic_mirror/README.md

 ####xkcd
 Ladyada's shows the most recent xkcd comic, and I think that's a glorious idea.

+####Package Tracking
+By either using Amazon's API, or by searching through recent emails, I could show which orders have been shipped or if something is arriving today.

 ####Recognition
 Using the API from indico.io, it could be pretty simple to recognize a face in the image and provide personal context to the disply.
 If motion is detected in the frame, then an image could be captured and analyzed.